Miniature Chocolate Chestnut Cakes

 Chocolate Chestnut cake

 I promise you that this recipe will appeal to those who love a bit of indulgence.
 Those wonderful souls who don't think twice about calories and think more about taste.
-This recipe will also appeal to those that like easy recipes, after all, this one only has 4 ingredients and they're all easily obtained (ok perhaps not the chestnut puree, but this is available at pretty much all delis).
+This cake recipe will also appeal to those that like easy recipes, after all, this one only has 4 ingredients and they're all easily obtained (ok perhaps not the chestnut puree, but this is available at pretty much all delis).
 I made this years ago for my husband's birthday and served it with double chocolate ice cream.
 However this was a mistake.
 The cake itself was so rich and the ice cream made it even richer.
 I could only finish 1/2 a slice.
 So I thought that perhaps this time, I would make a smaller, more portable version.

 Chocolate Chestnut cake